 Docking Tips for a Personal Watercraft

-Docking Tips for a Personal Watercraft – The EZ Port ® 3 leads the market in PWC docks with a significant market share due to the fact that it handles any PWC provided today, and even some larger models that are no longer in production such as the Yamaha and Seadoo SUV 4 seaters.
-With plenty of flotation to keep the entire PWC out of the water it is the most friendly to the hull of your PWC.
-The 4 stainless steel rubber coated rollers have grease fittings and if greased once a year will last a lifetime, even in salt water.
-Each roller can be adjusted to your PWC hull providing the easiest docking and launching process on the market.
+Docking Tips for a Personal Watercraft – The EZ Port MAX 2i leads the market in PWC docks with a significant market share due to the fact that it handles any PWC provided today and even some larger models that are no longer in production such as the Yamaha and Seadoo SUV 4 seaters.
+With plenty of flotation to keep the entire PWC out of the water, it is the most friendly to the hull of your PWC.
+Adjustable rollers require no maintenance.
+These rollers can be custom-tuned to your PWC model.
+They can be easily re-arranged if you ever change your watercraft.

 Tightening or Removing Couplers

 If you are in rough water locations take a few minutes in the Spring and make sure all of your coupler nuts are tight.

 EZ Dock is designed to move “with” rough water much like a catepillar moves across a surface.
 If you want to see the advantage in using EZ Dock visit our gallery of videos and watch EZ Dock in a hurricane.

 The couplers allow the dock to move and flex in rough water which could loosen nuts that hold the top and bottom connector together.
 Simply snug them up and you are good for another season.
 To tighten a coupler nut you need the socket adapter that fits on a standard 3/4″ socket and drive – do not over tighten as you can break the poly bolt, just snug it up.